datafeedr/slate/source/includes/v1/_affiliate-links.md

 See the [Get Zanox affiliate ID](#get-zanox-affiliate-id) section to learn how to get your Zanox `zmid` value to insert in your product URLs.

+## Performance Horizon Affiliate IDs

+Performance Horizon handles affiliate IDs differently than most other affiliate networks.

+Instead of providing a static affiliate ID that can simply be inserted into your URLs, an affiliate ID must be dynamically generated.

+You must get your Performance Horizon `camref` value for each Performance Horizon merchant.

+The `@@@` characters in the URL are replaced with the `camref` value.

+See the [Get Performance Horizon camref](#get-performance-horizon-camref) section to learn how to get your Performance Horizon `camref` value to insert in your product URLs.